happy_westmountmag

 A: Acceptance

-Being compassionate with yourself, and accepting your strengths as well as your weaknesses, promotes happiness and a sense of “peace”.
+Being compassionate with yourself and accepting your strengths and weaknesses promotes happiness and a sense of “peace”.
 No one is perfect, and challenging negative self-talk can prevent you from dwelling on your flaws.

 M: Meaning

-Research shows that people feel happier when they feel that their lives have meaning.
-“Meaning” can cover a huge range of life experiences, from religious faith to a belief that the organization you work for fulfils a noble purpose.
+Research shows that people feel happier when they perceive their lives as meaningful.
+“Meaning” can cover a wide range of life experiences, from religious faith to a belief that the organization you work for fulfils a noble purpose.

 “Meaning” usually has three main components: